Alexhuszagh/BreezeStyleSheets/README.md

 - Complete stylesheet for all Qt widgets, including esoteric widgets like `QCalendarWidget`.
 - Customizable, beautiful light and dark themes.
 - Cross-platform icon packs for standard icons.
-- Extensible stylesheets: add your own plugins or rules and automatically configure them using the same configuration syntax.
+- Extensible stylesheets: add your own extensions or rules and automatically configure them using the same configuration syntax.

-## Plugins
+## Extensions

-The supported plugins can be found in the [extensions](/extension/README.md) directory and include theme support for:
+The supported extensions can be found in the [extensions](/extension/README.md) directory and include theme support for:
 - [Advanced Docking System](/extension/README.md#advanced-docking-system)
 - [QDockWidget Tooltips](/extension/README.md#qdockwidget-tooltips)
 - [Complete Standard Icon Set](/extension/README.md#standard-icons)